jessemillar/serenity/README.md

 ZGENRE NOT LIKE "Poetry" AND
 ZGENRE NOT LIKE "Religion" AND
 ZGENRE NOT LIKE "Self-Help" AND
-ZGENRE NOT LIKE "Young Adult Fiction" AND
+ZGENRE NOT LIKE "Young Adult Fiction";
 ```